List of minor characters in the Alice series: The Eaglet, the Lory, the Duck, and the Dodo

 The Dodo appears in the 1951 Disney film, though the Eaglet, the Lory and the Duck do not appear.
 A family of horn-shaped ducks that are seen in the Tulgey Wood appear in the film.
+The characters rarely appear in adaptations.

 The Executioner

 He is the royal Executioner of the King and Queen of Hearts.
 The Queen of Hearts ordered the Cheshire Cat to be decapitated, but the Executioner argued that he couldn't because the Cat lacked a body to decapitate.
 This led to an argument between the Queen, the King and the Executioner about whether or not a disembodied head could be decapitated.
 The Executioner then argued that the Cat belonged to the Duchess, so he couldn't behead it without her permission.
 He is most commonly depicted as a playing card (similar to the Card painters) and his suit is clubs, though he has also been a spade, a heart and, in American McGee's Alice, a joker.

-In the 1951 film several of the Card Soldiers in the Queen's court are executioners.
+In the 1951 film, several of the Card Soldiers in the Queen's court are executioners.
 They are all spades, rather than clubs, and carry axes.
 As are all of the Card Soldiers they are voiced by Don Barclay and Larry Grey.

-In Tim Burton's 2010 film the executioner is an assassin working for the Red Queen, rather than the Queen of Hearts.
+In Tim Burton's 2010 film, the executioner is an assassin working for the Red Queen, rather than the Queen of Hearts.
 He made a brief appearance in the film, where he was assigned to behead the Mad Hatter.
 Before executing him, the Executioner wanted to remove his hat, but when the Hatter insisted that he wanted to keep it on, he agreed when as long as he could get at his neck.
 When he swings his axe, it hit the block instead of the neck of the Mad Hatter, as it was the Cheshire Cat in disguise as the Hatter.
 As the Cheshire Cat floats away with Hatter's hat, the Executioner looks as shocked as other inhabitants of the Red Queen's court.
 Soon after that, the Red Queen ordered for her courtiers to be executed.
 Whether the Executioner actually ended their lives or not is unknown.
 In the film, the Executioner uses a heart shaped axe, hinting his suit is hearts.
-The Executioner was played by the English actor Jim Carter.
+The Executioner was voiced by the English actor Jim Carter.
 The executioner is the only humanoid character, in the film, to be completely CGI and he speaks only one line in the entire film.
 He wears a long grey cloak and a hood that covers his face.